Prehistoric Egypt: Paleolithic

-Egypt has been inhabited by humans (including archaic humans) for over a million (and probably over 2 million) years, though the evidence for early occupation of Egypt is sparse and fragmentary.
+It is theorized that Egypt has been inhabited by humans (including archaic humans) for over a million (and probably over 2 million) years, though the evidence for early occupation of Egypt is sparse and fragmentary.
 The oldest archaeological finds in Egypt, stone tools belonging to the Oldowan industry, are poorly dated.
 These tools are succeeded by those belonging to the Acheulean industry.
 The youngest Achulean sites in Egypt date to around 400,000–300,000 years ago.

 During the Late Pleistocene, when Egypt was occupied by modern humans, several archaeological industries are recognised including the Silsilian, Fakhurian, Afian, Kubbaniyan, Idfuan-Shuwikhatian, and the Isnan industries.